BAMeScience/PepGM/readme.md

 a SearchGUI parameter file and the host and cRAP peptide sequence database in `/resources`.
 The cowpox MS2 spectra can be downloaded
 <a href="https://ftp.pride.ebi.ac.uk/pride/data/archive/2020/05/PXD014913/CPXV-0,1MOI-supernatant-HEp-24h.mgf">here</a> (PRIDE ftp archive).
-Download the spectra file to `/resources/toyExample/` and adopt the file name in corresponding configuration parameter (refseqViral).
+Download the spectra file to `/resources/SampleData/` and adopt the rerference database file basename in corresponding configuration parameter (refseqViral).
 <p align="right">(<a href="#top">back to top</a>)</p>